 Wimbledon Art Studios is situated off Garratt Lane between Earlsfield and Tooting Stations, just behind Wimbledon Greyhound Stadium.
-The art studios are the largest, single site art studio complex in London and Britain comprising of two separate buildings known as the Red Studios and Blue Studios.
+The art studios are one of the largest, single site art studio complexes in the UK, comprising of two separate buildings known as the Red Studios and Blue Studios.

 The art studios have helped to bring regeneration to an otherwise neglected part of the borough of Wandsworth, SW London.